cmusphinx/cmusphinx.github.io/wiki/tutorialtuning.md

 higher than that of the training data).
 You should not upsample a file and decode it with acoustic models trained on higher sampling rate audio.
-Audio file format (sampling rate, number of channels) can be verified using below command ''sox --i /path/to/audio/file''.
+Audio file format (sampling rate, number of channels) can be verified using below command `sox --i /path/to/audio/file`.
 Find more information here: [ What is sample rate](http://cmusphinx.sourceforge.net/wiki/faq#qwhat_is_sample_rate_and_how_doe s_it_affect_accuracy )